How do I report an animal cruelty or neglect situation in Lake County?

 I want to volunteer.
 How do I get started?

 Stop into LHS and fill out a volunteer application, or download one.
-Once an application is on file, you will receive a call from our Volunteer Coordinator to schedule your orientation.
+Once an application is on file, you will receive a call from our Volunteer Coordinator to schedule your interview.

 Can I volunteer to work with a shelter in order to fulfill my community service hours?

-If you have court ordered community service hours you need to call LHS and speak with the Humane Investigator.
+If you have court ordered community service hours you need to call LHS and speak with our Volunteer Coordinator at (440) 951-6122.
 It is possible for you to complete community service hours based on your offense.
 These hours are logged differently than regular volunteer hours.